MaybeMonad/DeStatic/README.md

-# DeHTML - A stater HTML Template using Pug, Sass, Webpack, Gulp.
+# DeHTML - A starter HTML Template using Pug, Sass, Webpack, Gulp.

 Start to build your next web page without extra configuration.